hertie-data-science-lab/ds01-hub/README.md

    ```
    ````

-   This makes it much easier to read, search, and debug.
+   This makes it easier to read, search, and debug.

 4. **Be specific** — what were you trying to do?
 What command did you run?
 What happened?